Black Radio DJs helmed what was once known as the bullhorn and the newspaper for the black community.

 WOW, NOBODY guessed who these people are.
-We don’t know our urban radio history anymore… too bad.
-Well here it is, this is who they are… Click “next” a below each person.
+These are some of the most famous black Radio DJs on the planet.
+Well here it is, this is who they are…

 In 1963 she moved to Detroit, Michigan, where she was heard on WCHB-AM and then throughout the late 1960s and 1970s on WJLB.
 During her time at WJLB, she led the station’s on-air staff in protest of the fact that the station at the time had no African-American employees outside of the air staff.